ATMS 411 Homework [Main Page] [Daily Notes] [Final Project]

 E. References to published papers and websites can be easily managed with EndNote.
 Scroll down to "Manage your references" for instructions.

 4. a.
-Do problem 1.21.
+Do problem 1.21 in the textbook.
 This is similar to problem 1.20.
 The answer is around 2.5 mm⁄sec.
 Show that the air speed is v=(dp⁄dt) RE ⁄ Ps where RE is Earth's radius and Ps is the average surface pressure and evaluate using Python (include in your report).

 c.
 Does the pressure distribution support the premise of part a?